PhylumChordata/UEFI-Tuts/README.md

 ![GitHub followers](https://img.shields.io/github/followers/ThatOSDev?style=social)

 # NOTES
-- New Tool coming soon to create an EFI based GPT Partitioned virtual HDD file.
+- New open source Tool **coming soon** to create an EFI based GPT Partitioned virtual HDD file.
 Big THANK YOU to [Hamid Nazari](https://github.com/hamidnazari/ThatDiskCreator) for his hard work on creating this tool for us.
 The source code should work on all platforms and will make OS Development that much easier.

 - THE TUTORIALS ON YOUTUBE ARE WINDOWS BASED, BUT CODE SHOULD WORK IN LINUX AND MAC.